Helzberg Diamonds Review (2023)

 You also have the option to pick up your order in a store, should you live close to one.
 And in some cases, you can also get same-day delivery if you live within 20 miles of a store.
 That can definitely be valuable if you find yourself without a present on the 24th of December or February 13th.

 Helzberg Diamonds offers free exchanges and returns within 30 days of purchase, which is pretty standard but far from Clean Origin’s 100-day period.
 In addition, return shipping is free and, presumably, also insured.
-However, any customized jewelry, which we take to include create-your-own jewelry pieces, is not included.
+However, any customized jewelry, which we take to include create-your-own jewelry pieces, is not included (similarly to what we saw in our Brilliance.com review).
 And since we do not recommend that you buy any of Helzberg Diamonds’ pre-set jewelry, this is very critical, and in essence, there is no free return policy.

 Helzberg Diamonds Review Verdict